Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ![A crop of an APT image with a thin line in the middle](../../assets/images/Radio/APT-DC-artefact.jpg)

-This line is caused by APT passing through the center of your FFT spectrum, which has a thin DC spike created by your SDR merging together the two sampled radio branches.
+This line is caused by APT passing through the center of your FFT spectrum, which has a thin DC spike created by your SDR merging together the two sampled <abbr title="In-phase and quadrature.
+You do not have to know what these are.">radio branches</abbr>.
 APT's analogue nature makes this thin spike be interpreted as part of the APT signal, which can create erroneous lines in the image.
 You can easily avoid this by using a `Frequency offset`, then tuning the value you typed into the field away from the target signal.
 Use enough of an offset, so that the APT signal doesn't travel through the middle of your spectrum, 100 kHz is usually enough.

 > I.e. with a frequency offset of 100 kHz, tune 100 kHz above the APT frequency.
 For NOAA 15 broadcasting on 137.62 MHz, that would be 137.72 MHz.

-### There were occasional bursts of crackles, the image has several small lines of static in it!
+### There were occasional bursts of crackles, the image has several small lines of static in it

 ![A crop of an AOT image with several small static lines in it](../../assets/images/Radio/APT-VDL.jpg) *Small lines are most visible on channel A (left)*

 This is caused by interference from VDL, a data transmission format used by planes in the neighboring aviation band.
-Because of its strength and proximity to this band there is sadly no remedy for this other than moving away from areas where planes frequent in.
+Because of its strength and proximity to this band there is sadly no consumer-level remedy for this other than moving away from areas where planes frequent in.

 ## LRPT specific